CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk9.md

 And dessert maps (as I refer to this kind of maps) always make me smile.
 Although they typically are very sad maps since they show the lack of access to something.

 **Takeaway**:
-**If you have the space use annotations to highlight certain areas and add explanations.**
+**If you have the space use annotations to highlight specific areas and add explanations.**

 ### [Baltimore’s so Segregated, Even Strava Shows It.
 These Runners Want to Change That](https://www.runnersworld.com/runners-stories/a26131774/baltimore-segregated-strava-heatmap/)